remix-run/remix-website/data/posts/server-components.md

 }
 ```

-And if this page needs to use the asynchronous markdown and sanitization libs, in order to parallelize all of the asynchronous operations it gets ... rough.
+That's not big deal, but what if the markdown and sanitation functions you're using are asynchronous?
+Parallelizing that gets ... rough.

 ```ts
 export default function Dashboard() {